buttress/concrete5_codestyle_wg/drafts/dealing_with_deprecated_features/proposal.md

 # 4. How?

 ## 4.1.
 Refactor any code using a deprecated feature
 A lot of code can be replaced using search (and replace).
 Other code might have to be partly rewritten.
-There will be a fair amount of work required.
+There will be a fair amount of work required to cleanup for the initial release target.
+After cleanup affected code should be refactored when deprecating features.

 ## 4.2.
 Placing @deprecated tag
 Placing the [@deprecated tag][deprecated_tag] clearly marks affected features.
 Developers can take note of the change and many IDE's support phpDoc as well.